-- 1 Entrance in chicanery
+- 1 Entrance in chicanery.

-- 2 Central courtyard
+- 2 Central courtyard.

 - 3 Vaulted rooms.

-- 4 Rooms with cupolas
+- 4 Rooms with cupolas.

-Illustration 4: Usual plan of house
+- Usual plan of house -

-El Oued is characterized by the use of cupolas and vaults in its constructions.
+El Oued is characterized by its use of cupolas and vaults in its constructions.

-The cupolas used has an average diameter of 2.50 meters, most of the rooms are rectangular and could be, as long as, 3 following cupolas.
+The cupolas used has an average diameter of 2.50 meters, most of the rooms are rectangular and could as long as 3 following cupolas.

-The traditional way of life of the inhabitants and their adaptation to the harsh climatic conditions of the desert is reflected in the spatial organization of their houses.
+The traditional way of life of the inhabitants and their adaptation to the harsh climatic conditions of the desert are reflected in the spatial organization of their houses.

-- The main entrance is open into a vestibule " skifa " which has the role of a filter for the transition between the outside (public space) and the inside (private space). - On the southern side, an open gallery with arcades constitutes a shaded and ventilated place for the summer. - Systematically arranged, the rooms opened or oriented to the south are used in the winter. - The western side accommodates the rooms reserved to commodities like: prayer, stable,....
-And it is the side constantly exposed to the sun for hygienic and healthy reasons.
+- The main entrance is open into a vestibule "skifa" which has the role of a filter for the transition between the outside space (public) and the inside one (private). - On the southern side, an open gallery with arcades constitutes a shaded and ventilated place for the summer. - Systematically arranged, the rooms opened or south are used in the winter.

+side accommodates the rooms mmodities like: prayer, stable,.... ide constantly exposed to the sun d healthy reasons.

-IV - The traditional rural house of the high land:
+ural house of the high land:

-Illustration 5: Plan of the house.
-Illustration 6: general view.
+Plan of the house

+general view

-- 1.2 Rooms3 - Courtyard. - 4 Cooking place.
-5 - Stable
+1, 2 - Rooms.
+3 - Courtyard.
+4 - Cooking place.
+5 - Stable.

-Most of the inhabitants of these regions are of "berberian"

-origin and called "Chaouias".
-These people have been, for a long time, living in rough midlands areas called "highlands".
+Most of the inhabitants of these regions are from "berberian "origin and called Chaouias.
+"These people have been for a long time in rough midlands areas called "highlands".
 Most of them are still living from the land:

-- Growing crops.
+- growing crops.

 - Living stocks.

 - Breeding animals.....

 The work is always shared within the family members and the house is most of the time situated in a bottom of a hill "as a shelter".
-It is also built in local building materials found in the area (stones, clay, mud, thatch...).
+It also built in local building materials found in the area (stones, clay, mud, thatch...).

-The house is divided into several rooms and there is in general, up to 3 generations living in.
-Each room is occupied by a mononuclear family (the suns, generally).
+The house is divided in rooms and there is in general, up to 3 generations living in, each room is occupied by a mononuclear family.